The International Arbitration Review: India

 ii Mandatory requirements of a valid arbitration agreement

-Parties have the freedom to refer both current and possible future disputes arising out of legal or contractual relationships to arbitration.
-The substance of certain disputes, however, is recognised to be non-arbitral in nature, and is in the exclusive domain of specific tribunals and courts as a matter of public policy (e.g., landlord–tenant disputes, criminal proceedings, matrimonial matters, insolvency matters and competition disputes).
+Parties have freedom to refer both current and possible future disputes arising out of legal or contractual relationships to arbitration.
+The substance of certain disputes, however, is recognised to be non-arbitral in nature, and is in the exclusive domain of specific tribunals and courts as a matter of public policy (e.g., criminal proceedings, matrimonial matters, insolvency matters and competition disputes).

 iii Jurisdiction and role of the court

 One of the primary objectives of the Act was to reduce judicial intervention in arbitration.
-This was given effect to by the recognition of the principles of the separability doctrine7 and the doctrine of Kompetenz-Kompetenz.8 Further, there is a specific bar on judicial authorities interfering in arbitration proceedings unless specifically permitted.9 The Act also makes it mandatory for a court to refer matters to arbitration on an application by a party to any action before it that is the subject of an arbitration agreement (provided this application is made before the party has made its first submission on the substance of the dispute).
+This was given effect to by the recognition of the principles of the separability doctrine7 and the doctrine of Kompetenz-Kompetenz.8 Further, there is a specific bar on judicial authorities interfering in arbitration proceedings unless specifically permitted.9 The Act makes it mandatory for a court to refer matters to arbitration on an application by a party to any action before it that is the subject of an arbitration agreement (provided this application is made before the party has made its first submission on the substance of the dispute).

 Courts are specifically permitted to intervene or assist in arbitration in the appointment of an arbitrator,10 interim relief,11 assistance in the gathering of evidence,12 hearing challenges to an award,13 as well as appeals from certain orders.14